muthuram06/smart-expense-tracker-api/README.md

 # Smart Expense Tracker API

-A RESTful Expense Tracking API built using Spring Boot.
+A RESTful Expense Tracking API built using **Spring Boot** that allows users to manage expenses using lightweight JSON file storage instead of a database.

+---

 ## Features

-- Add Expense
+- Add a new expense
-- Get All Expenses
+- Retrieve all expenses
-- Filter by Category
+- Filter expenses by category
-- Delete Expense
+- Delete an expense
-- Expense Summary
+- View total expense summary
-- JSON File Storage
+- JSON file-based persistent storage
+- Input validation using Jakarta Validation

+---

 ## Tech Stack